Whey Protein Price Comparison: Which Brand Wins?

 Price differences reflect brand marketing budgets, retail markup (30-50% for stores), flavor system complexity, protein type (isolate costs more than concentrate), and packaging—not protein quality.
 The actual whey often comes from the same manufacturers.

-Walk into any supplement store and you'll see whey protein ranging from $30 to $80+ for seemingly similar products.
+Walk into any supplement store and you'll see whey protein ranging from $30 to over $80 for products that look similar on paper.
 The price differences come from:

-• Retail markup: Store brands add 30-50% margin; direct-to-consumer brands don't
+- Retail markup: Store brands add 30-50% margin; direct-to-consumer brands skip this

-• Flavor systems: Complex flavors with multiple additives cost more
+- Flavor systems: Complex flavors with multiple additives cost more to produce

 Price Comparison by Brand